Antonio Giolitti: Biography

-In the spring of 1943 Giolitti resumed his clandestine activities, for the Communist Party, contacting numerous military and political personalities, in order plan the overthrow of the fascist regime.
-During World War II, Giolitti was seriously wounded in combat.
+In the spring of 1943 Giolitti resumed his clandestine activities for the Communist Party, contacting numerous military and political personalities, in order to plan the overthrow of the fascist regime.
+During the Italian Resistance in World War II, Giolitti was seriously wounded in combat.
 He was sent to France to recover, and was not able to return to Italy until after the end of the conflict.